radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 But then again we run into the issue that if we add validations for these models then we'll need to update the `create` calls here to specify the new fields.
+We're back to where we started.
 We just can't win!
 Active Record has trapped us into writing poor code for our tests, just so that those tests are compatible with Active Record's way of doing things.

 We could switch our test to not using instances that are in the database, instead relying only on initialized instances: